-When a problem occurs at a Datacenter, Application, or SLA, the Monitoring Station can send alerts to users.
+When a problem occurs at a datacenter, Application, or SLA, the Monitoring Station can send alerts to users.
 Alerts are notifications that inform users who are configured to receive alerts of the problem.
 The notification message contains the following information:

-- the type of notification either Problem or Recovery - the date and time when the problem occurred - · the name of the host on which the problem occurred - the status of the host (see Understanding the Status of Services for more information) - the name of the service that is experiencing the problem - the current state of the service - any output from the monitor up.time can send alerts via:
+- the type of notification, either Problem or Recovery - the date and time when the problem occurred - · the name of the host on which the problem occurred - the status of the host (see Understanding the Status of Services for more information) - the name of the service that is experiencing the problem - the current state of the service - any output from the monitor up.time can send alert to a phone, pager, or one or more email addresses.

-Whenever the status of an Element changes - for example from Critical to Warning - up.time sends an alert.
+Whenever the status of an Element changes (for example, from Critical to Warning), up.time sends an alert.

 You can also configure alert escalations that occur if a warning is sent and is not acted upon.
-For example, if an alert is sent to a system administrator and the administrator does not attend to the problem within a specified amount of time, then the alert will be sent to the administrator's manager.
+For example, if an alert is sent to a system administrator, and the administrator does not attend to the problem within a specified amount of time, then the alert will be sent to the administrator's manager.